Warner Bros. Cartoons: 1944–1963: Warner Bros. Cartoons

 During Burton's tenure, Warner Bros.
 Cartoons branched out into television.
 In the fall of 1960, ABC TV premiered The Bugs Bunny Show, which was a package program featuring three theatrical Warner Bros. cartoons, with newly produced wraparounds to introduce each short.
 The program remained on the air under various names and on all three major networks for four decades from 1960 to 2000.
 All versions of The Bugs Bunny Show featured Warner Bros. cartoons released after July 31, 1948, as all of the Technicolor cartoons released before that date were sold to Associated Artists Productions on June 11, 1956.

 David H. DePatie became the last executive in charge of the original Warner Bros.
 Cartoons studio in 1961.
 The same year, Chuck Jones moonlighted to write the script for a UPA-produced feature titled Gay Purr-ee.
 When that film was picked up by Warner Bros. for distribution in 1962, the studio learned that Jones had violated his exclusive contract with Warners and he was terminated in July.
 Most of Jones' former unit subsequently re-joined him at Sib Tower 12 Productions to work on a new series of Tom and Jerry cartoons for MGM.

 In late 1962, at the height of television popularity and decline in moviegoing, DePatie was sent to a board meeting in New York, and he was informed that the cartoon studio was going to be shut down.
 DePatie completed the task by 1963.
-Although Chuck Jones was left in mid-1963, he helped DePatie's task by directing four more cartoons with his former unit.
-The cartoons were Hare-Breadth Hurry, Mad as a Mars Hare, Transylvania 6-5000 and To Beep or Not to Beep.
 The final project at the studio was making the animated sequences, directed by McKimson, for the 1964 Warner Bros. feature The Incredible Mr. Limpet.
 With the studio closed, Hal Seeger Productions in New York had to be contracted to produce the opening and closing credits for The Porky Pig Show, which debuted on ABC on September 20, 1964.
 This marked one of the first times that the Looney Tunes characters were animated outside of the Los Angeles area.